SeattleChris/hepcat/checklist.md

 - [ ] Send emails submitted to Contact Us page
 - [s] Manage "Contact Us" messaging history
 - [s] Manage general student email subscriptions

+## Sign Up & User Accounts

+- [ ] Class sign up as anonymous process:
+  - [x] Create the account, sign-up for class, allow payment
+  - [ ] User is logged in on account creation?
+  - [ ] User has a randomly generated password, prompted to change on next login
+  - [ ] User confirms with email link.
+Prompted for password from the link
+  - [ ] If user never confirms, it does not stop them from joining future class.
+  - [ ]

 ## Style & Layout